 You will find your courses on the dashboard, shown above.
 The Camel, Gazelle, and Falcon courses are all a part of our Core Dialect Curriculum.
-Other courses, such as Writing Arabic and Picture Stores will also appear, depending on your level and enrollment status.
+Other courses, such as Writing Arabic from Alif to Yaa and Picture Stories will also appear, depending on your level and enrollment status.